 The best part about visiting new cities and countries is the food.
 I absolutely love trying the local cuisine!
 In fact, the food trucks that come to Tech are exciting because you can try different ethnic food.
 They may not be truly authentic, but it's definitely a nice break from fast food and anything I can cook.

 Most importantly, however, I think my multicultural experience helps me to connect with people of all cultural backgrounds.
 I am eager to learn from other people's customs and beliefs.

-Why did you choose to enroll and participate in the Stewart School of Industrial & Systems Engineering’s IE undergraduate program?
+Why did you choose to enroll and participate in the Stewart School of Industrial and Systems Engineering’s IE undergraduate program?
 What is your concentration?

 As I was researching different universities and exploring various areas of study in my junior year of high school, I initially thought that I wanted to study business.
 My dad and others advised me to get an engineering degree and then pursue an MBA, so I began looking into getting a bachelor's degree in engineering.
 It was then that I found out about industrial engineering, and it seemed to be a perfect fit for me!

 After deciding to major in IE, choosing to come to Tech was an easy choice.
 After all, what better place to study industrial engineering than the school with the best industrial engineering program in the nation?

 I couldn't be happier to have chosen to study IE at the Stewart School of Industrial and Systems Engineering.
 I absolutely love what I study, and this school has challenged me in amazing ways!

 My concentration is in supply chain engineering, but I'm still interested in exploring the other concentrations offered here.

 What aspects of the program do you find to be the most beneficial?